 Commemorative Speech: Guide to Craft an Engaging Speech

-A commemorative speech also known as a ceremonial speech is a type of talk given on a special occasion or event to celebrate a particular situation, event or a person/group.
-It is mostly given to pay tribute or show gratitude towards an event, idea or person.
+A commemorative speech is also known as a ceremonial speech.
+It is a type of speech given on a special occasion or event to celebrate a particular situation, event, or a person/group.
+It is mostly given to pay tribute or show gratitude towards an event, idea, or person.

 By commemorating you inspire or give the audience hope for the future, boost their feelings and emotions.